abelljs/abell-website/content/become-a-sponsor/index.md

 ## Sponsorship Tiers

-Get your company's name on the documentation website by becoming a Platinum, Gold or Silver Sponsor.
+Get your company's name on the documentation website by becoming a Platinum Sponsor.

 ### Open Collective